Codelab-Davis/codelab-ui-components/FIRST-TICKET.md

 With the design specifications in hand, it’s time to build your component.
 All UI components should be added to the `components/ui` directory.

+**🌟 Important!**

 Before you begin, check the [ShadCN Website](https://ui.shadcn.com/) to see if the component already exists.
 If it does, use it as your starting point.
-If not, create a new component. **Remember:** The core functionality of ShadCN components must remain unchanged—only the design should be updated.
+If not, create a new component.

+**Remember:** The core functionality of ShadCN components must remain unchanged—only the design should be updated.

 You can add ShadCN components using the ShadCN CLI.
 For example, to add a Button component, run: